Introduction

 On the issue of contributory infringement, the Court of Appeals first rejected the analogy to staple articles of commerce such as tape recorders or photocopying machines.
 It noted that such machines "may have substantial benefit for some purposes" and do not "even remotely raise copyright problems."
 Id., at 975.
 VTR’s, however, are sold "for the primary purpose of reproducing television programming" and "[virtually] all" such programming is copyrighted material.
 Ibid.
 The Court of Appeals concluded, therefore, that VTR‘s were not suitable for any substantial noninfringing use even if some copyright owners elect not to enforce their rights.

 The Court of Appeals also rejected the District Court’s reliance on Sony‘s lack of knowledge that home use constituted infringement.
 Assuming that the statutory provisions defining the remedies for infringement applied also to the nonstatutory tort of contributory infringement, the court stated that a defendant’s good faith would merely reduce his damages liability but would not excuse the infringing conduct.
 It held that Sony was chargeable with knowledge of the homeowner‘s infringing activity because thereproduction of copyrighted materials was either "the most conspicuous use" or "the major use" of the Betamax product.
-Ibid
+Ibid.

 On the matter of relief, the Court of Appeals concluded that "statutory damages may be appropriate" and that the District Court should reconsider its determination that an injunction would not be an appropriate remedy; and, referring to "the analogous photocopying area," suggested that a continuing royalty pursuant to a judicially created compulsory license may very well be an acceptable resolution of the relief issue.
 Id., at 976.